Dyslexia assessment

 Can I use the report that you give me, to apply for the Disabled Students’ Allowance?

-Yes – because your diagnostic assessment report will meet SASC guidelines and will be authored by a fully qualified Specialist Assessor in receipt of a valid Assessment Practising Certificate (APC) and registered with SASC and the British Psychological Society.
+Yes – because your diagnostic assessment report will be authored by a specialist SpLD teacher assessor holding a valid Assessment Practising Certificate.

-You can get an application form for the Disabled Students’ Allowance here: NIR DSA1 Form 2024/25.
+You can get an application form for the Disabled Students’ Allowance here.
 Simply complete the application form and send it off along with a copy of your diagnostic assessment report.

-Did you know that through the DSA, a student on a Level 4, 5, 6, 7 or 8 course could receive up to £25,000 a year worth of support?
+Did you know that through the DSA, a student with dyslexia on a Level 4, 5, 6, 7 or 8 course could receive up to £25,000 a year worth of support?

-This support includes specialist equipment (e.g. an 8GB laptop with specialist software installed and various accessories, digital voice recorder, printer/scanner/copier with annual cartridge/ink and paper allowance), weekly one-to-one sessions with a Dyslexia Tutor, Study Skills Coach or Academic Mental Health Mentor and even the services of a Proof Reader to check assignments.
+This support includes specialist equipment (e.g. an 8GB laptop with specialist dyslexia-friendly software installed and various accessories, digital voice recorder, printer/scanner/copier with annual cartridge/ink and paper allowance), weekly one-to-one sessions with a Dyslexia Tutor and even the services of a Proof Reader to check assignments.

 Can I use the report that you give me to seek support in the Workplace?